JRiccomini/Bar-Maker/README.md

 You should edit the script itself before usage in 2 main ways - setting up dictionaries of value:colour pairs and pairing column headers to the appropriate dictionaries with the char_dict dictionary.
 The below examples are also found in the script itself.

 Firstly, set up dictionaries which relate the possible values for a certain characteristic to the RGB values of the desired colours.
 RGB values should be in [n, n, n] format, where n is a number between 0 and 255.
-Unassigned values will default to white, so not all values need to be defined if only looking at a subset of them.
+Unassigned values will default to white, so not all values need to be defined if only looking at a subset.

     Example dictionary for _C. jejuni_ Clonal Complexes:               Example dictionary for resistance presence/absence (absence not defined as it will be white for a black/white pattern):